Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Experiments

 \textbf{Effect of parallel CNN and transformer blocks in RDPFN.} RDPFN is designed to leverage both long- and short-range dependencies, formulating normalization parameters for regions with varying shapes and areas.
-To demonstrate the effectiveness of this parallel setting, we trained two models with only a convolutional layer and a Transformer layer in RDPFN, labeled as ``Ours with CNN" and ``Ours with Trans.", respectively.
-The results in \cref{tab:ablation} indicate that removing either component leads to an overall performance degradation, underscoring the necessity of the parallel CNN and Transformer strategy in formulating suitable region-aware normalization parameters.
+To demonstrate the effectiveness of this parallel setting, we trained two models with only a convolutional layer and a Transformer layer in RDPFN, labeled as ``Ours with CNN'' and ``Ours with Trans.'', respectively.
+The results in Tab.~\ref{tab:ablation} indicate that removing either component leads to an overall performance degradation, underscoring the necessity of the parallel CNN and Transformer strategy in formulating suitable region-aware normalization parameters.
+To further validate the conclusions from the ablation experiments, we conduct additional ablation experiments on the SNU-FILM datasets (shown in Tab.~\ref{tab:ablation2}).
+These results also demonstrate that our proposed strategy outperforms the ablated settings.
 In addition to quantitative comparisons, we also present visual comparisons.
-As shown in \cref{fig:abalationpic}, the intermediate frames generated by six ablation studies and our method are shown in the last two columns.
+As shown in Fig.~\ref{fig:abalationpic}, the intermediate frames generated by six ablation studies and our method are shown in the last two columns.
 Obviously, our method produces better results than the others.